Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

  }
 ```

-### Authenticate in frontend
+### Authenticate in web APIs [Web APIs]
-Please refer to [azure-active-directory-spring-boot-sample-with-filter] for how to integrate Spring Security and Azure AD for authentication and authorization in a Single Page Application (SPA) scenario.
+Please refer to [azure-spring-boot-sample-active-directory-resource-server-with-filter] for how to integrate Spring Security and Azure AD for authentication and authorization in a Single Page Application (SPA) scenario.

 #### Configure application.yml:
 ```yaml